Hardware Connections

 Wiring References for Trigger Input

-For cameras of rising-edge trigger type, the client can use an interface of PNP type to control the trigger.
+For cameras of rising-edge trigger type, the client needs to use a connector of PNP (source type) type to control the trigger.
 A wiring reference diagram is shown below.
 The voltage of the trigger power, unless otherwise specified, can be DC 12V~24V.
-The client’s output interface should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.
+The client’s output connector should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line can be used as needed.

-For cameras of falling-edge trigger type, the client can use an interface of NPN type to control the trigger.
+For cameras of falling-edge trigger type, the client can use a connector of NPN (sink type) type to control the trigger.
 A wiring reference diagram is shown below.
 The voltage of the trigger power, unless otherwise specified, can be DC 12V~24V.
-The client’s output interface should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.
+The client’s output connector should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.

 Connection References for Trigger Output